 Octopi, the supposed plural of octopus, is a favorite among fans of quirky words, but it has no etymological basis.
 The form was created by English speakers out of a mistaken belief that octopus is Latin and hence pluralized with an -i ending.

 But as explained above, octopus comes from ancient Greek, where its plural is octopodes.
 Though it came to English via scientific Latin—it was never a native Latin word and didn’t exist in that language until scientists borrowed it from Greek in the 18th century (and if it were a Latin word, it would take a different form and would not be pluralized with the -i ending).

 Still, while the use of octopi can’t be justified on an etymological basis, it is not wrong.
 It is old enough and common enough to be considered an accepted variant.

-A ban on fishing in the region may affect the market for octopi and marine-based food products …
+- A [fishing] ban in the region may affect the market for octopi and marine-based food products …

-Noise pollution knocks squid, octopi off balance [MSNBC]
+- Noise pollution knocks squid and octopi off balance.

-Octopuses are highly intelligent animals and have been proven to have a strong short and long-term memory.
+- Octopuses are highly intelligent animals and have been proven to have strong short and long-term memory.

-Octopuses, turtles and rays glide along the seabed.
+- Octopuses, turtles, and rays glide along the seabed.